nielsleadholm/Binding_Failures/README.md

 # Binding_Failures
-This MATLAB code is used to study coincidence-detecting networks that model feature binding, and what condictions cause them to fail.
+This MATLAB code is used to study coincidence-detecting networks that model feature binding, and what conditions cause them to fail.

 For questions, please contact niels.leadholm@seh.ox.ac.uk